A

 $80M

-Aaron Judge's $260M net worth is 3.25x Pete Alonso's $80M despite nearly identical contract values—proving that one record-breaking season and a 7-inch height advantage can redefine an athlete's entire financial ecosystem.
+Aaron Judge's $260M net worth is 3.25x Pete Alonso's despite nearly identical contract values—the difference?
+One record-breaking season and endorsement arithmetic.

 Aaron Judge's Revenue